babicdom/babicdom/README.md

 ## About Me
 - Fourth-year student at the Faculty of Engineering and Computer Science, the University of Zagreb studying Computer Science with a focus on Data Science and ML/DL.
 - I enjoy the statistical and mathematical aspects of Data Science and Machine Learning, and I am always looking for new ways to learn more about every possible way to improve my skills in this field. 🤓
-- I am currently working on my Bachelor's thesis about the application of Machine Learning in Computer Vision. 🤖
+- I am currently working on my Masters's thesis about the application of Machine Learning in Computer Vision. 🤖
 - My biggest kryptonite and enemy is Web Development, but I am working on that relationship. 💻

 ## Contact Me